LRPF CFT Hosts Tactical Fires Team Week at Fort Sill

 |0

-This work, LRPF CFT Hosts Tactical Fires Team Week at Fort Sill [Image 4 of 4], by Jamie Southerland, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, LRPF CFT Hosts Tactical Fires Team Week at Fort Sill, by Jamie Southerland, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.